HYLAS-2 Commercial Satellite, United Kingdom

 Star-2 bus platform

 Manufactured by the Orbital Science Corporation, US, the Star-2 is a fully redundant, flight proven satellite bus principally used for geostationary communication.
-It has been designed to reduce manufacturing cycle times.
-The satellite bus envisages three important elements, namely mechanical, power and telemetry tracking and command (TTC) subsystems.
+It is designed to reduce manufacturing cycle times.
+The satellite bus envisaged three important elements, namely mechanical, power and telemetry tracking and command (TTC) subsystems.

 The Star-2 bus is equipped with a MIL-STD-1553B flight processor, which processes ground communication.
 It can accommodate over 500kg of payload and offers more than 5kW of power.